 - Do not charge a battery or jump-start the engine if the battery is frozen; otherwise it may explode.
-Warm the frozen battery to 15°C (60°F) before use. - Do not use the battery when the fluid level is below the lower level limit.
-Doing so will hasten the deterioration of the internal portions of the battery and shorten the battery life.
-It also can cause rupturing (explosion). - Do not add the distilled water above the upper level limit.
-Doing so could cause the fluid to leak.
-This fluid can cause skin damage if contacted, or can cause the machine components to corrode. - Use a dampened cloth to clean around the fluid level line and check the fluid level.
-Do not clean with a dry cloth; otherwise it could cause static electricity to build up, resulting in ignition or explosion.
+Warm the frozen battery to 15°C (60°F) before use. - Do not use or charge the battery when the battery indicator is white.
+The battery is at its end of life.
+Immediately replace the battery. - Do not tilt the battery.
+Doing so could cause the battery fluid to leak out of the exhaust hole.
+If contacted, it may cause skin irritation or the machine part corrosion. - Use a dampened cloth to clean the battery indicator and check the fluid level.
+Do not clean with a dry cloth; it can cause static electricity to build up, resulting in ignition or explosion.